 Virology Specimen Collection Guidelines

-Rub dry cotton tipped swab over posterior pharynx or both tonsillar fossae.
+Rub regular sized flocked swab over posterior pharynx or both tonsillar fossae.
 In cases of mumps, swab the inflamed orifices of Stenson's ducts.
 Swabs should be vigorously rubbed over any open lesions in mouth or throat.
-Break or cut swab making sure that the swab shaft doesn’t extend beyond the top of the vial, secure cap and check to see that the swab end is immersed in the viral transport media (VTM).
+Break or cut swab making sure that the swab shaft doesn’t extend beyond the top of the vial, secure cap and check to see that the swab end is immersed in the universal transport media (UTM).
 Maintain and transport at 4° C. DO NOT FREEZE.

-Gently insert “flock” nasopharyngeal swab (swab on flexible plastic shaft) through the nostril and into the nasopharynx, reaching the posterior nasopharynx.
-Gently rotate swab, then remove, and break swab off into viral transport media (VTM).
-Make sure the swab is fully immersed in the VTM, and that the shaft is short enough to completely tighten the cap.
+Gently insert mini-tipped flocked nasopharyngeal swab (swab on flexible plastic shaft) through the nostril and into the nasopharynx, reaching the posterior nasopharynx.
+Gently rotate swab, then remove, and break swab off into universal transport media (UTM).
+Make sure the swab is fully immersed in the UTM, and that the shaft is short enough to completely tighten the cap.
 Send to the laboratory as soon as possible.
-This specimen is appropriate for both culture and fluorescent antibody (FA) examination for respiratory viruses, including RSV and Influenza A/B. As with all FA tests, obtaining as many columnar epithelial cells as possible will enhance reliability of the test.
+This specimen is appropriate for PCR or culture and fluorescent antibody (FA) examination for respiratory viruses, including RSV and Influenza A/B. As with all FA tests, obtaining as many columnar epithelial cells as possible will enhance reliability of the test.
 An instructional video showing how to collect a nasophryngeal (NP) swab is available here.
 This collection method can be used for any virology test method that requires an NP swab.

 NOTE: It is reasonable and cost effective to pool throat and nasopharyngeal swabs in the same VTM.